spryker/spryker-docs/docs/scos/user/features/202108.0/return-management-feature-overview/return-management-feature-overview.md

 {% info_block infoBox "Info" %}

 For now, you can set the Return Policy period in code only.
 There is no UI for that.
-See [HowTo - Set the number of days for a return policy](/docs/scos/dev/tutorials-and-howtos/howtos/feature-howtos/howto-set-number-of-days-for-a-return-policy.html) for details.
+For details, see [HowTo - Set the number of days for a return policy](/docs/scos/dev/tutorials-and-howtos/howtos/feature-howtos/howto-set-number-of-days-for-a-return-policy.html).

 {% endinfo_block %}